 Older headphones such as the DT880 at 600 ohms or the HD800 at 300 ohms were meant to be used with powerful audio gear.
 Without amplification, headphones that come with high impedance values will not play at the desired volume level, and possibly the audio quality will be lower.
 Modern headphones such as the Audeze LCD2C (70 ohms) or the Focal Clear (55 ohms) also require headphone amps to work properly.

-However, not all the high-performance or high-end headphones come with high impedance values.
+However, not all high-performance or high-end headphones come with high impedance values.
 With more people using smaller audio sources such as Mp3 players or smartphones, headphone manufacturers and designers have also adjusted.
 HiFiMAN’s HE400S (22 ohms) and Phillips X2/27 Fidelio (30 ohms) are great examples.

-In-ear headphones mostly come with lower headphone impedance values .and will work fine with most portable playback devices.
+In-ear headphones mostly come with lower headphone impedance values and will work fine with most portable playback devices.

 Generally, as a rule, I use a headphone amp for cans that are above 32 ohms.
 Any headphone below this value works just fine with or without an amp.

-Apart from the power requirements, impedance values another reason you would consider a dedicated headphone amp would be to improve the sound quality.
+Apart from the power requirements, impedance values are another reason you would consider a dedicated headphone amp would be to improve the sound quality.

 Because most devices come with a built-in DAC, one would question why you need an external DAC.